vivekvenkris/fitorbit/README.md

 # fitorbit
 Program to fit binary pulsar orbits

 This software was orignially written by Prof. Andrew Lyne (andrew.lyne@manchester.ac.uk) and is the owner.
-There has been minor contributions from Dr. Paulo Freire, Dr. Alessandro Ridolfi and me.
+There have been minor contributions from Dr. Paulo Freire, Dr. Alessandro Ridolfi and me.

 # Installation